resources / blog /

 • Works everywhere you sell, like websites, in-store, telesales, and even email upsells

-👉 Example: A mid-sized appliance brand got warranties live across their store in less than a day.
+Example: A mid-sized appliance brand got warranties live across their online store in less than a day.
 No developers, no backlogs, just a quick setup that made protection visible at the right moments, from product page to checkout.

 3. Customized & branded experience